tamariam/restaurant-Tamariam/README.md

   - I Tested that  links  on footer page works  and opens in new window.
   - I've tested each button to ensure they perform their designated tasks with excellence.
 - additoinal testing for each page:

+* ### Initial Django Setup
+    * This was development related and all criteria was met.
+    * Necessary packages were installed successfully.
+    * Config variables were successfully secured.
+    * The site was deployed successfully.

 ### Home Page
 - Functionality Testing: Test navigation links, and  interactive elements.
 - Responsiveness Testing: Ensure the page layout adjusts correctly on different devices.